-REQUIRED: Bachelor's degree in biology, chemistry, or related field.
+REQUIRED: Bachelor's degree in Biology, Chemistry, Biochemistry or Neuroscience.

 Ability to work independently and communicate with lab staff and investigators.
 Ability to maintain, complete and organize reports/records.
 Knowledge and familiarity with molecular/cellular biology methods.
 Working knowledge of computer software and general lab equipment.